giacomo-secchi/write-poetry/readme.txt

 the file will load automatically only when the block with the same name will be rendered.
 In addition, if you want to change the default base folder for blocks styles (`assets/css/blocks`) you can use this filter `writepoetry_blocks_styles_asset_path`
 *   Add new Block Styles just using the `writepoetry_register_block_style` hook.
 An example here: [Add new Blocks Styles via filter](https://github.com/giacomo-secchi/write-poetry/blob/f39ad41e6ac3a9b5c8ec6f2467ea44b7055ef8df/themes/twentytwenty-child/functions.php#L41).
+*	When you enable this plugin is adds by default: SVG, ttf, woff and woff2 mime types; In this way you can quickly add vectors and fonts to WordPress Media Library.
+	If you want to disable this behaviour you can just remove the unwanted mime types using the `upload_mimes` and `mime_types` filters.
+[Here an example](https://github.com/giacomo-secchi/write-poetry/blob/de14197dfd774608425b648c0075adf285ba1396/themes/twentytwenty-child/functions.php#L22).

     Note that the `readme.txt` of the stable tag is the one that is considered the defining one for the plugin, so if the `/trunk/readme.txt` file says that the stable tag is `4.3`, then it is `/tags/4.3/readme.txt` that'll be used